 What is a cash application dashboard?

-A cash application dashboard is a visual interface that provides a real-time overview of key metrics related to the cash application process.
-This can include match rates, unapplied cash aging, and the volume of payments processed.
-It helps managers and teams monitor performance and identify bottlenecks.
+A cash application dashboard is a visual interface that provides a real-time overview of match rates, unapplied cash aging, exception queues, and processing volumes.

 What is the order to cash process steps?